dconnolly/echo_tls/scenario.md

 #### 0-RTT Early data

-When the client select a PSK that allows early data, we only model one early message `(Application Data)` sent by the client instead of a flow of messages.

-Moreover, we do not model the fact that the server could send data before receiving the client `Finished`.
+We model the fact that clients and servers can send 0-RTT Early data.
+We do however simplify the management of early data with the Client Hello.
+In particular, we do not include in the client hello an `early_data` extension.
+Similarly, the client never sends an EndOfEarlyData message to the server: It would corresponds to a server and client that can always sends early data, even after the end of the Handshake.
+We do this simplification to reduce the complexity of our model (in size and verification time) and thus to allow ProVerif to finish in "reasonable" time.

+#### Post Handshake Authentication

+For the same reasons as 0-RTT Early Data, we do not include the Post Handshake Authentication extension in the Client Hello.
+When the option is activated, the client is always willing to do Post Handshake Authentication.

 #### Offers of CipherSuite and DH groups

 The client will always only offer a single cipher suite and DH group to the server.
-The attacker will choose however which cipher suite and group the client offer.
+The attacker will choose however which cipher suite and group the client offers.

 #### Generation of resumption ticket